michaeljennings/feed/README.md

 ### Notifiable Groups

-It is also possible to set up groups of notifiable models.

-An example of when this would be useful is having a team of users.
+It is also possible to set up groups of notifiable models, an example of when this would be useful is having a team of users.
 This will allow us to push a notification to all the members of that group.

-To set up a notifiable group simply implement the notifiable group interface.
+To set up a notifiable group you need implement the notifiable group interface on the group model.
 This will add a method called `getGroup` which requires you to return the members you would like to be notified.

 In the example below we have a team model which implements the group interface.
-It has a `users` relationship which returns all of the users belonging to the group.
-The in the `getGroup` method we simply return the users.
+It has a `users` relationship which returns all of the users belonging to the team.
+Then in the `getGroup` method we simply return the users.

 ```php
 use Michaeljennings\Feed\Contracts\NotifiableGroup;